hapifhir/hapi-fhir-jpaserver-starter/README.md

 ## Prerequisites

 - [This project](https://github.com/ahdis/matchbox) checked out.
 You may wish to create a GitHub Fork of the project and check that out instead so that you can customize the project and save the results to GitHub.
+Check out the main branch (master is kept in sync with [hapi-fhir-jpaserver-starter](https://github.com/hapifhir/hapi-fhir-jpaserver-starter)
 - Oracle Java (JDK) installed: Minimum JDK8 or newer.
 - Apache Maven build tool (newest version)